Antitank Guns

 Antitank guns are one of the oldest defenses against tanks and remained important in the Second World War, though their role was gradually diminished by friendly armor and light antitank weapons.
 The ideal antitank gun was easy to manhandle into position near the front line; had a low enough profile to be easily concealed; had a high rate of fire; and fired a heavy projectile at very high velocity and with great accuracy.
 No antitank gun was perfect, but the best combined most of these features.

 At the start of the war, most antitank guns fired a solid hardened steel shot that did its damage through pure kinetic energy, punching through the target's armor to spray metal fragments into the interior of the tank.
 This basic armor-piercing (AP) round could be given a soft cap (APC) or a soft cap under a ballistic nose (APCBC) to slightly improve its performance.
 The kinetic energy of the projectile is given by E=1/2 MV2 where M is the mass of the projectile and V is its velocity.
 This formula suggests firing a less massive projectile at higher velocity.
 However, at high velocity, hardened steel projectiles hitting armor plate tended to shatter.
 The British introduced the armor-piercing composite rigid (APCR) round, which contained a very hard tungsten core in a light metal jacket.
 The light jacket allowed this relatively light round to be fired from a larger caliber gun, increasing its velocity considerably, and the tungsten core was less prone than steel to shatter on impact.
-However, the APCR round was not very successful, as its large cross section relative to its weight meant that it tended to lose energy very rapidly, so that it was effective only at close range.
+However, the APCR round was not very successful, as its large cross section relative to its weight meant that it tended to lose energy very rapidly from drag, so that it was effective only at close range.

 The APCR was replaced with the armor-piercing discarding sabot (APDS) round.
 This resembled the APCR round in having a hard tungsten core and light metal jacket.
 However, the jacket was designed to separate cleanly from the core when the projectile left the muzzle of the gun.
 This reduced drag and allowed the tungsten projectile to retain its kinetic energy at much greater ranges.
+The APDS round was the ancestor of modern antitank APFSDS rounds.

 In addition to kinetic kill rounds, a few antitank guns employed high explosive antitank (HEAT) rounds, which were shaped charge rounds.
 These proved only moderately effective, because the spin imparted to the round by conventional rifled barrels tended to weaken the penetrating jet.
 However, the round was equally lethal at any range, since it did not depend on its own kinetic energy to penetrate the target.